-1. Any clinically important untoward medical occurrence in a patient receiving study solution or undergoing study procedures which is different from what is expected in the clinical course of a patient with ALI, or:

-- 2. Any clinically important, untoward medical occurrence that is thought to be associated with any component of the study solution (i.e. omega-3 fatty acids, gamma-linolenic acid, or anti-oxidants), or nutritional procedures, regardless of the "expectedness" of the event for the course of a patient with ALI. - 3.
+- 1. Any clinically important untoward medical occurrence in a patient receiving study solution or undergoing study procedures which is different from what is expected in the clinical course of a patient with ALI, or: - 2.
+Any clinically important, untoward medical occurrence that is thought to be associated with any component of the study solution (i.e. omega-3 fatty acids, gamma-linolenic acid, or anti-oxidants), or nutritional procedures, regardless of the "expectedness" of the event for the course of a patient with ALI. - 3.
 The following protocol specified adverse events should always be reported as adverse events: - a.
 Hypersensitivity to enteral feeds - b.
-Hypersensitivity to omega-3 fatty acids - c.
-Intestinal ischemia or infarction - d.
-Severe bleeding (defined as any central nervous system bleeding or any bleeding event that leads to the administration of three or more units of packed red blood cells per day for two consecutive days).
+Intestinal ischemia or infarction